faty-gass/react-state-management/README.md

 - NotepadNode with a textarea.
 This node can use the states of the counter and color picker but cannot share its state.

 When a notepad is linked to a counter the size of the text with be updated according to the value of that counter.
-When a notepad is linked to a color picker, the background color of the notepad with be updated according to the value of that counter.
+When a notepad is linked to a color picker, the background color of the notepad with be updated according to the value of that color picker.